top of page

 • It can be applied to minor cuts, burns, and abrasions to speed recovery.

-Medical-grade Manuka honey dressings are available for more serious wounds, but for minor injuries, applying a thin layer of raw Manuka honey and covering with a sterile bandage can be effective.
+Medical-grade Manuka honey dressings are available for more serious wounds, but for minor injuries, applying a thin layer of raw Manuka honey and covering it with a sterile bandage can be effective.

 Manuka Honey's Skin Health Benefits